Readme-Workflows/recent-activity/docs/Configuration.md

 > - `{WIKI}`

 This text is displayed whenever you create a new Wiki page. `{WIKI}` will be the name of the Wiki page created.

-This text is displayed whenever you request changes to a Pull request.
-The action will combine multiple Change requests for the same Pull request into one.
-The `{AMOUNT}` placeholder can be used to display the amount of changes requested for a Pull request.